Environments

 Delete indexes

 Delete the environment’s indexes.
-See Delete an index for instructions.
+See Delete Indexes for instructions.

 Deleting an index shuts down Magnolia.
 The subsequent restart will be slower, because Magnolia is rebuilding the index.